mienaikoe/ziyu/Chapters/2-8-Interlogue.md

   "Power."

-  The acceleration instantly pinned me against the chair and I felt all of my hydroderm flatten backward, squeezing the liquid out.
+  The acceleration instantly pinned me against the chair and I felt my binding pendant press tightly against my chest.
+All of my hydroderm was flattening backward, squeezing the liquid out onto the seat.
 The rails that powered the craft came in waves, announcing themselves through powerful pushes and sparks that became progressively quicker.
 I had no space for thoughts, only the suffering of pain and shock.
 Suddenly, the overbearing noise and darkness of the rail tunnel gave way and the light of Ara filled the cavernous compartment, echoed by the fluttering shake of the wind around me.
 Weightless, I watched as the water from my sweat and tears drifted into bulbous spheres around me, scattering the bright light of Ara.

   The countdown voice came on the line, "Altitude 12,600 and climbing.
 Speed 27,000.
 Rotation stable."